PdoyleC/everyday-life/README.md

 # Live Life

 Welcome to the **[Live Life](https://live-life-897b359a6b34.herokuapp.com/)** a platform where people can share what their up to, share their experience of going out into the world.
-User can upload images for other to view or can upload images to their private folder called My Adventures for the use.

 <img src="readmedoc/design/iamresponsive.png" alt="I am Responsive image for screen sizes for the site">